bjm021/iTunesRPC/README.md

 # So why this if there are already alternatives
-I couldn't find an alternative that can display the cover art of local files (non-AppleMusic tracks)
+I couldn't find an alternative that can display the cover art of local files (non-AppleMusic tracks) This only really makes sense for you if you, like me, want an RPC Client that can display all album artworks (even on local files).

 # Work-In-Progress
 This is very WIP, it should not yet be considered a finished product